 Vaccines make use of antigens, which are substances that trigger immune responses.
-Vaccines may contain one of several types of antigens, including: inactivated, or "dead," versions of the pathogen; live but weakened versions of the pathogen; parts of the pathogen; or suppressed versions of toxins produced by the pathogen.
+Vaccines may contain one of several types of antigens, including: inactivated, or "dead," versions of the pathogen; "attenuated," or live but weakened versions of the pathogen; parts of the pathogen; or suppressed versions of toxins produced by the pathogen.
 Alternatively, vaccines may deliver genetic material, such as mRNA or DNA, which instructs the host's cells to produce a desired antigen.
 Researchers are investigating new ways to make and improve vaccines that use engineered virus particles to deliver this genetic material.

 Vaccines are commonly delivered via injection and less often via nasal spray.
 Researchers and manufacturers are exploring the use of patches, needle-free jet injectors, and other technology to painlessly deliver vaccines.